Myanmar prosecutor seeks Official Secrets Act charges against two Reuters reporters

 She has made no public comment on the detention of the two Reuters reporters.
 The government has denied that their arrests represent an attack on press freedom.

-(Additonal reporting by Yimou Lee, Soon Nang and Thu Tu Aung; Writing by Robert Birsel; Editing by Martin Howell)
+(Additonal reporting by Yimou Lee, Soon Nang and Thu Tu Aung, Kiyoshi Takenaka in TOKYO; Writing by Robert Birsel; Editing by Martin Howell)